The 30D Silnylon is slightly more durable than 20D Silpoly.

 We have very few retailers in the USA, but we do have several in Europe currently, email us for their contact info.
 We also have a great return policy for anyone not sure that hammocks are right for them.

-We offer a 60 day return policy on all of our products as well as a Lifetime warranty on defects in materials or craftsmanship.
 More information can be found on our returns page and warranty page.

 We do not… unless you have the PayPal debit card, which works just like a normal Visa credit/debit card except the money comes out of your Paypal account instead of your bank account.
 If you like Paypal this is a great option and is accepted by most online vendors… even those that do not normally accept PayPal otherwise.